gortonator/bsds-6650/assignments-2021/Assignment-1.md

 Once all phases have completed, we need to calculate:
 * mean response time (millisecs)
 * median response time (millisecs)
-* throughput = total number of requests/wall time
+* throughput = total number of requests/wall time (requests/second)
 * p99 (99th percentile) response time.
-[Here’s a nice article](https://www.elastic.co/blog/averages-can-dangerous-use-percentile) about why percentiles are important and why calculating them is not always easy.
+[Here’s a nice article](https://www.elastic.co/blog/averages-can-dangerous-use-percentile) about why percentiles are important and why calculating them is not always easy. (millisecs)
-* max response time
+* min and max response time (millisecs)

 You may want to do all the processing of latencies in your client after the test completes, or you may want to write a separate program to run after the test has completed that generates the results.
 Check your results against those calculated in a spreadsheet.